Tiledesk/.github/profile/README.md

 Tiledesk main features include:

-*Chat tool to chat with everyone, from your end-users, to your colleagues, and with your chatbots too *Team management, with Groups and Departments
+* Chat tool to chat with everyone, from your end-users, to your colleagues, and with your chatbots too
+* Team management, with Groups and Departments
-*Agent Tools
+* Agent Tools
-*Canned responses
+* Canned responses
-*Tag your conversations
+* Tag your conversations
-*Add Notes
+* Add Notes
-*Send private messages etc.
+* Send private messages etc.
-*Multi-project.
-Install the server once, create as many projects as you want to accomplish all your ideas *Multichannel:
+* Multi-project.
+Install the server once, create as many projects as you want to accomplish all your ideas
-**Whatsapp
-**Telegram
-**Facebook Messenger
+* Multichannel: Whatsapp, Telegram, Facebook Messenger, etc.
-*Waiting queues management to manage your SLAs
+* Waiting queues management to manage your SLAs
-*Widget theme manager
+* Widget theme manager
-*Multi-language
+* Multi-language
-*Operating hours
+* Operating hours
-*And much more…
+* And much more…

 You can just give Tiledesk a try by installing it with our Docker compose deployment package.
 Or you can try the platform online by simply creating a free account.
 It’s easy and it’s free just like our code 🙂